mohi0/MathCode/README.md

 As of now Matrices (of some dimensions) are supported with some generalised functions for matrices of different dimensions.

 > This library is unnder development and shall be used as experimental and not in production
 > New features coming soon
-> OpenCL / GPU computation will be added soon
+> OpenCL / GPU computation will be added soon including other paralel computation technologies.

 ## Compattibility
 - Compilers